CowboyCollective/CowboyCollective.github.io/_posts/2020-06-30-TiffanyGothicCC.md

 Although interesting, this doesn't help me with my digitization effort, as none of these images are of a high enough resolution to do the project justice.

-Google confirms a suspicion I was beginning to have: there is very little, if any, information about *Tiffany Gothic* that has made it to the digital age.
+Google confirmed a suspicion I was beginning to have: there is very little, if any, information about *Tiffany Gothic* that has made it to the digital age.
 No digitization effort.
 No articles.
 It seems this is a typeface lost to time.
 This lack of information and references renders my work impossible.

 <h1 style="text-align: center;">ꞏ</h1>

-I stumble upon the delightful website of Dr. David M. MacMillan, *[Circuitous Root](http://www.circuitousroot.com/)*.
+I stumbled upon the delightful website of Dr. David M. MacMillan, *[Circuitous Root](http://www.circuitousroot.com/)*.
 It feels reminiscent of an earlier, more optimistic era of the internet.
 The site is built from scratch, and is clearly motivated by a deep knowledge and passion, not likes and shares.
 He's got a certain [love of metal type](http://www.circuitousroot.com/artifice/letters/), and like the Cowboy Collective, most of the site's contents are licensed under the creative commons.
 He's also got a copy of the 1923 *American Type Founders Specimen Book & Catalogue*.

-I write to David MacMillan hoping he'll do me the tremendous favor of scanning the *Typo Gothic* page from his ATF catalog.
-Within 24 hours, he writes back.
+I wrote to David MacMillan hoping he would do me the tremendous favor of scanning the *Typo Gothic* page from his ATF catalog.
+Within 24 hours, he wrote back.
 Not only does he include the page in question, but also pages from the 1912 ATF catalog showing *Typo Gothic*, all of which are scanned at a whopping 2400 pixels an inch.
 The scans are [available online for download, for those curious](https://archive.org/details/atf-tiffanygothic-specimens).

 He also turns me on to the book [*American Metal Typefaces of the Twentieth Century*](https://www.amazon.com/American-Typefaces-Twentieth-Century-Revised/dp/0938768395), which includes an entry for *Tiffany Gothic*.

 > *Typo Gothic* is the oldest of the group, and has been made by many founders. [...]
 The earliest showing seems to have been offered as *Lining Antique* by Illinois Type Foundry in 1889; Keystone Type Foundry later used the same name.
 Subsequently it was show as *Cleveland* by Standard Type Foundry, as Standard *Lining Antique* by Marder, Luse, and as *Olympia* by Inland, all before 1900.
-ATF showed it as *Tiffany Gothic* from 1901 to 1090 and later as Typo Gothic.
+ATF showed it as *Tiffany Gothic* from 1901 to 1090 and later as *Typo Gothic*.

 I like the name *Tiffany Gothic* and think I'll stick to that, but it is interesting to know how many names this typeface has gone by throughout it's history.
-We know, perhaps, that these letters date back to at least the 1880s, but the specific year, as well as it's designer(s) remain a total mystery.
+We know, perhaps, that these letters date back to at least the 1880s, but the specific year, as well as it's designer(s) remain a mystery.

 <h1 style="text-align: center;">ꞏ</h1>